engelsystem/engelsystem/README.md

  * MySQL-Server >= 5.7.8 or MariaDB-Server >= 10.2.2
  * Webserver, i.e. lighttpd, nginx, or Apache

+From experience 2 cores and 2GB ram are roughly enough for about 1000 Angels (~700 arrived + 500 arrived but not working) during an event.

 ### Download
  * Go to the [Releases](https://github.com/engelsystem/engelsystem/releases) page and download the latest stable release file.
  * Extract the files to your webroot and continue with the directions for configurations and setup.